tigerfarm/tfptaskrouter/README.md

 --------------------------------------------------------------------------------

-## Documentation for Developers
+## Documentation Notes for Developers

-#### Server side Application Programs

-The programs are called from the browser application using Ajax.

-getTrActivites.php : When initializing the browser side client, get the WorkSpace friendly name and the TaskRouter activities.

-generateTrToken.php?tokenPassword= + tokenPassword + &clientid= + clientId : given a client identity and the password, generate a token.

-conferenceEndFn.php?conferenceName= + theConference : given a conference SID, end the conference.

-taskReservationTaskFix.php?taskSid= + taskSid : given a task SID, if the status is wrapping, change it to completed.
+webserver.js : Node.js web server program for testing this application on a local host.

 #### Utility Programs

-conferenceListInProgress.php : List conferences that are in progress.
+conferenceList.js : List conferences.

-taskDeleteAll.php : remove all tasks.

-taskReservationList.php : List task information.
+tasksList.php : List task information.

-taskReservationListFix.php : List task information and, if the status is wrapping, change it to completed.
+tasksReservationList.php : List tasks and their reservations(if any).

 workerStatus.js : Node.js program to list the status of all the WorkSpace workers.

-nodeHttpServer.js : Node.js web server program for testing this application on a local host.
+#### Dev Utility Programs

+conferenceSetCompleted.js : Set a conference call's status to: completed.

+generateWorkerToken.js : Generate a TaskRouter Worker access token.

+taskReservationList.js : List a task's information.

+taskSetWrapToCompleted.js : If task status is "wrapping", changed to: "completed".

+taskDeleteAll.js : List and delete all tasks.

+tasksReservationWrapSetCompleted.js : List task information and, if the status is wrapping, change it to completed.

+workspaceActivites.js : List a WorkSpace's Activities.

 --------------------------------------------------------------------------------